phalcon-orphanage/docs/ru/reference/routing.rst

 Routing
 =======
-The router component allows to define routes that are mapped to controllers or handlers that should receive the request.
-A router simply parses a URI to determine these information.
+The router component allows defining routes that are mapped to controllers or handlers that should receive the request.
+A router simply parses a URI to determine this information.
 The router has two modes: MVC mode and match-only mode.
 The first mode is ideal for working with MVC applications.

 Defining Routes